markcsaving/drop_arena/README.md

 ensures the `DropBox` cannot outlive its `DropArena`).
 A `DropArena` can only drop a `DropBox` which has the same dummy lifetime parameter.
 Both `DropArena`s and `DropBox`es have an invariant relationship with the dummy parameter.

+How do we ensure the compiler doesn't assign two `DropArena`s the same dummy lifetime?
+We only allow use of the `DropArena` through a continuation that can handle a `DropArena` with any dummy lifetime.
+The best way to handle this would be using a `for<'dummy> FnOnce()` trait, but this fails in rather subtle ways; see [link](https://github.com/rust-lang/rust/issues/100013).
+To use an Arena, you must define an `ArenaUser`.